 When compatible transceivers firstly emerged in the market, there were a lot of worries and doubts about the compatibility and interoperability of them.
 But after dozens of years, outstanding compatibles vendors prove themselves with good quality and reputation.
-Green hands, however, are still puzzled by the myths of OEM transceiver module and have doubt on compatible transceivers.
+Green hands, however, are still puzzled by the myths of OEM transceiver modules provided by the original brand vendors and have doubt on compatible transceivers.
 I’m sure when they figure out the following questions, they will be fans of good compatible vendors and their devices.

 Arm wrestling between compatible and OEM.

 No matter it is for the third party or the OEMs, optical transceivers are all sourced from the same manufacturer.
 And the typical transceiver companies are only so many, such as Avago, Finisar, Lumentum, etc.

 The truth is that optics manufacturers generally don’t make product special for OEMs.
 Instead they make standardized ones based on MSA standard (Multi-Source Agreement), IEEE standard, and EU directives.
 These standards and directives to the optics ODMs is what law is to human.
 But if the modules are the same, why is an OEM module much more expensive than a compatible one?